 Here’s a link to King Arthur’s recipe where they use regular unbleached flour plus one of their specialty items, some pizza dough flavor.
 I'm sure the pizza dough flavor takes the biscuits to another level, but the ones I made from the back of the flour bag were in a league of their own.

-Here’s how I made the biscuits.
-This is a half batch of the recipe on the back of the white whole wheat flour bag but with ham instead of sausage.
+Here's how I made the biscuits.
+This is a half batch of the recipe from the back of the white whole wheat flour bag but with ham instead of sausage.

 Ham & Cheddar Biscuits with White Whole Wheat

 1 ½ cups King Arthur white whole wheat flour (or just use all-purpose)

 1 stick (114 grams) butter, cut in pats (I used unsalted)

 1 cup cooked ham, cut into small cubes

 Combine the flour, baking powder, baking soda and salt in a mixing bowl.
 Add the butter and work it in (I used my fingers) until the mixture is crumbly, then add the ham and cheese.
 Add the buttermilk and mix just till everything is evenly moistened.

 Transfer the dough to a piece of parchment or a lightly floured work surface.
 Pat and roll it into a rectangle about ¾" thick.
 Cut the dough into 10 2" squares.

 If you've been working on parchment, simply lift the parchment onto a baking sheet.
 Separate the biscuits so there's about 1" between them.
 If the biscuits aren't on parchment, space them on a lightly greased baking sheet, leaving about 1" between them.